-As a final remark, the coherence property {\it(iii)} says that an upper semicontinuous function which is twice differentiable and classically $\call F$-subharmonic on $X$ (it satisfies the condition~(\ref{coherence} for all $x\in X$), then it is $\call F$-subharmonic in the viscosity sense.
-One might hope to have the same conclusion even if~(\ref{coherence}) is satisfied almost everywhere, with respect to the Lebesgue measure.
-This is true if $u$ is locally quasi-convex and is known as the {\em Almost Everywhere Theorem} from \cite{hlae}.
-This deep result will be discussed in the next section.
-It was first established in the pure second-order case in \cite[Corollary 7.5]{hldir09}.
+As a final remark, the coherence property {(iii)} says that an upper semicontinuous function which is twice differentiable and classically \Fd subharmonic on $X$ (that is, it satisfies the condition~(\ref{coherence} for all $x\in X$), it is \Fd subharmonic in the viscosity sense.
+One might hope to have the same conclusion even if~(\ref{coherence}) is satisfied almost everywhere (with respect to the Lebesgue measure).
+This is true if $u$ is locally semiconvex and is known as the {\em Almost Everywhere Theorem} from \cite{hlae}.
+This deep result, which was first established in the pure second-order case in \cite[Corollary 7.5]{hldir09}, will be discussed in the next chapter.